Alephthatbad/alephthatbad/README.md

 [Rentry](https://fluffle.cc/dolia)  ILY SHUBA ♡♡♡ (follow my goat [Shuba](https://github.com/adorelace))

 ANYWAYS, HIIIIIII IM ALEF.
-INFO ABT ME ARE ON MY CARRD LINK AND PRONOUNS.PAGE
+INFO ABT ME ARE ON MY CARRD LINK AND PRONOUNS.PAGE (CARRD IS NOT MOBILE FRIENDLY BTW)

 Fear for your life to interact with me